Jaibans Singh

 Another big reason for the Government to take such a drastic decision was that Pakistan was steadily increasing its involvement in the state, in the military as well as the psychological domain.
 Intelligence reports suggested that Pakistan was poised to render help not only in provision of weapons and ammunition but also manpower smuggled across in the garb of freedom fighters.

-It is widely believed that the aforementioned factors cumulatively became the trigger of the plan to assault the Temple to flush out Sant Bhindranwale and his followers.
+It is widely believed that the aforementioned factors cumulatively became the trigger of the plan to attack the Gurdwara to flush out Sant Bhindranwale and his followers.
 Of course, the confidence exuded by the Army of flushing out the “rabble” in a short period of time with little casualty played a major role in convincing Prime Minister Indira Gandhi to give a green signal.

 - Operation Metal: To take out the militants including Bhindranwale from the Golden Temple complex.